We explain how Brits abroad can ensure they are paying the correct UK taxes for expats and maximize the opportunities available to them living abroad.

 Real care is needed if, having been treated as a non-resident, you decide to return.
 The UK has an evolved system of taxation, including income tax of up to 45%, a wide ranging capital gains tax (up 28%) and inheritance tax on estates (up to 40%), as well as a not-insubstantial social security levy.

-Any exposure to the UK tax system as a resident needs to be planned very carefully, particularly where substantial assets and shareholdings are concerned.
+Any exposure to the UK tax system as a resident requires careful planning in advance.
+This is particularly the case where substantial assets and shareholdings are concerned.

-The above does not constitute definitive tax advice as everyone’s personal circumstances are different.
-Therefore, it is important to seek personalized advice based on your individual needs.
+The above does not constitute definitive tax advice as everyone’s personal circumstances vary.
+Thus, it is crucial to seek bespoke advice based on your individual needs.
 I do hope, however, that they have given you some food for thought for becoming as tax-efficient as possible.